 Memories on two of the many movies that came flooding in during her career for the disaster movie artiste, Carol Lynley.

 The Poseidon Adventure (1972) “Morning After” by Carol Lynley, koji taniguchi

-Irwin Allen – as a producer – cast Carol in Flood (1976) with this one of three movies Allen made for television.
+Irwin Allen – as a producer – cast Carol in Flood (1976) in this one of three movies Allen made for television.
 This was originally to be a pilot show for a series about helicopter pilots, but it became a TV Movie after this idea was dismissed.
-This TV Movie cast also includes Robert Culp, Barbara Hershey, Roddy McDowall and 1970s pin up and singer Leif Garratt.
+This TV Movie cast also includes Robert Culp, Barbara Hershey, Roddy McDowall and 1970s pin-up and singer Leif Garratt.

-Carol plays a pregnant ie soon – as in as soon as disaster strikes – to be mother who later is trapped in her home as the dam bursts.
+Carol plays a pregnant – as in waters break as soon as disaster strikes – who later is trapped in her home as the dam bursts.
 As for her husband, that’s for another post.
 With the inevitable happening as her character goes into labour.
 But luckily Barbara Hershey’s cast as a nurse.
 Anyway, as is the norm in these films there’s more soap sudded drama before, after and as the dam bursts.
 But I’ll leave you to find out if her character sinks or swims in this movie.

 The Poseidon Adventure (1972)

 This film telling of the events on a New Year’s Eve cruise on its final voyage.
 After meeting those very important passengers, we hit a storm and then an underwater earthquake causes a large wave on the stroke of midnight.
 This wave turning the luxury cruise ship, the SS Poseidon over with the passengers trapped inside.